Charleston & COVID: Social Distancing Guide for Travel

 Charleston Walking Tours

 Yes, Walks of Charleston and Lowcountry Walking Tours are still open for business!
 We are running our public tours at a reduced capacity and private tours for groups of 10 or fewer.
 Since all of our tours are outdoor experiences, they’re a great way to see the city while staying safe.

 Our tour guides help guests stay six-feet apart from other guests while relaying stories of the Holy City.
 Come visit us by signing up for our History Tour, Alleyways and Passages Tour, or Charleston’s Most Beautiful Walking Tour.

-Our guides can also recommend a few spots for a socially-distanced cocktail or meal at the end of the tour.
+Our guides can also recommend a few spots for a socially-distanced cocktail or meal at a restaurant that follows Charleston COVID restrictions at the end of the tour.